 Fulfillment service - Select a fulfillment service from the list of the ones that you are using.
 If you're not using a fulfillment service, then select Manual.

 For a product that has variants, this section shows the options for the product, such as color and size.
-Learn more about adding a variant to a new product.
-You can also add a variant to an existing product.
+For more information about variants, see Variants.

 Search engine listing preview